gavinggordon/sorcerer/README.md

 ...the scraped data will be saved to the file which you specified.

+#### Issues

+If you have any issues at all, please post your findings in the issues page at [https://github.com/gavinggordon/sorcerer/issues](https://github.com/gavinggordon/sorcerer/issues).

-## License
+#### License

-This PHP class package utilizes the MIT License.
+This package utilizes the MIT License.